sergioferreiira/Desafios/README.md

 - Improve my programming skills.
 - Expand my problem-solving abilities.
-- Learn new algorithms and data structures.
+- Learning new algorithms and data structures.
 - Explore different ways to solve a problem.
 - Challenge myself and have fun!